Japan in July 2025: Travel Tips for Summer Weather & Events

 Carry Some Cash

-Most summer festivals in Japan feature lively nighttime stalls of street foods, small fireworks displays, yukata decorations, and various games you can take part in.
+Most summer festivals in Japan feature lively nighttime stalls of street food, small fireworks displays, yukata decorations, and various games you can take part in.
 To fully enjoy your July trip to Japan, don't forget to carry some cash for these immersive festival experiences.

 Pack A Folding Umbrella